Cautious optimization via data informativity: Problem formulation

 Under Assumption~\ref{as:noise model}, one can describe the set of parameters consistent with the measurements as Note that we can write Thus, if we define it follows immediately that $\Theta = \calZ(N)$.
 We refer to the procedure of obtaining the set of parameters $\Theta$ from the measurements as \emph{set-valued regression}.

-\begin{remark}\longthmtitle{Sufficiently exciting measurements} {\rm Note that the set $\Theta$ is compact if and only if $N_{22}<0$.
+{ \begin{remark}\longthmtitle{Richness of the measurements} {\rm Note that the set $\Theta$ is compact if and only if $N_{22}<0$.
 Since $N_{22} = \Phi\Pi_{22}\Phi^\top$ and $\Pi_{22}<0$, this holds if and only if $\Phi$ has full row rank.
-In turn, this requires that the basis functions are not identical and that the set of points $\{z_i\}_{i=1}^T$ where measurements are taken is `rich' enough or sufficiently `exciting', cf. \cite{JCW-PR-IM-BLMDM:05}. \oprocend } \end{remark}
+In turn, this requires that the basis functions are not identical and that the set of points $\{z_i\}_{i=1}^T$ is `rich' enough to distinguish them.
+If the unknown function represents the state equation of a dynamical system, such rank properties are often referred to as (persistent) `excitation', cf.~\cite{JCW-PR-IM-BLMDM:05}. \oprocend } \end{remark}}